saramcel/Group5_Final_Project/README.md

 ### Summary:
 We will use Tableau to funnel the findings of our ML model into geographic markers to show how these features affect the population.
 As well as tying in interactive elements using features within Tableau.
 These interactive elements will include:
-- Input of city and county locations to see personal community risk factors.
+- Input of state and county locations to see personal community risk factors.
-- Input of personal identifiers to see highest personal self-risk facors.
+- Input of personal identifiers to see highest precent of age group.

 Within these interactive elements, a user will be able to make our dashboard fuctional for personal use at an individual and community level.

-### Interactive element(s)
-The interactive elements are listed within the storyboard, linked above.

-### Online Dashboard:  NOT FINAL LINK.
-Initial link drop of the [Heart Disease Dashboard](https://public.tableau.com/views/HeartDiseaseDashboard_16695909016350/Dashboard12?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) featured on Tableau Public.
-Further group input needed prior to commit.
+### [Data Dashboard](https://public.tableau.com/views/HeartDiseaseDashboard_16695909016350/Dashboard12?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) featured on Tableau Public.

 ## Project Management - Darin Myers
 Overall Project Management has been overseen by Darin Myers.
 Darin supervised and lead meeetings and discussions.
 He helped to streamilne discussions and verified progression as the project progressed.